MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-ios-app.md

 :::image type="content" source="media/native-authentication/ios/enter-one-time-pass-code.png" alt-text="Screenshot of user prompt to enter one-time passcode (OTP) in iOS app." lightbox="media/native-authentication/ios/enter-one-time-pass-code-expanded.png":::

 After you enter your email address on the previous screen, the application will send a verification code to it.
-Once you submit the received code, the application takes you back to the previous screen and automatically sign you in.
+Once you submit the received code, the application takes you back to the previous screen and automatically signs you in.

 ## Other flows